istio/istio.io/content/blog/2018/egress-mongo/index.md

 1. Proceed to the next section.

-#### Verify that the TCP egress traffic is directed through the egress gateway
+#### Verify that TCP egress traffic is directed through the egress gateway

 1. Refresh the web page of the application again and verify that the ratings are still displayed correctly.